COMPETITIONS AND TROPHIES

 Challenge Night Competition

-A There will be one competition during the year comprising of four heats.
+A There will be one competition during the year comprising of three heats.

 B. The title of the challenge will be announced approximately 2 months before the submission date.